msmccormack/DATA440/Final_Project.md

 ![](lines_btwn_cpts.png)

 It was at this point that I used my data to produce gravity models.
 The first type of gravity model I went with was a double demeaning model, which is also known as a DDM.
-The summary of the DDM is as follows:
+The summary of the DDM is as follows, which can be used to test the goodness-of-fit of our DDM:

 ![](grav_ddm.png)

+As you can see, our model had an R-squared of .07531, meaning our model accounts for around 7.531% of the variation of flows in the system.
+This is much lower than we would like.
+However, we observed a residual standard error of .5496, which is not too bad (the closer this is to zero, the better).
 Next, I used a poisson pseudo maximum likelihood model, which is also known as a PPML model.
 The summary of the PPML is as follows:

 ![](grav_ppml.png)

+As you can see, this model seems to indicate that distance and nighttime lights of the origin are both statistically significant.
+However, the deviances are both really high, which is indicative of a poorly fit model.

 ## Animated migration